lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 ## Work in progress

-Crippa, L. A Blind Eye to Please the Company.
+Crippa, L. Out of Sight Out of Mind.
 Why Do Countries Defect from Their Corporate Regulatory Mandates?

 Crippa, L. A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data